 This type of animation adds interactivity to website communication with visitors amplifying their connection: motion of this kind makes it engaging and emotional, often adding fun and playfulness.
 What’s more, interactive animation can provide users with instant feedback on their actions; it can support the search or choice process by visualizing different options, enhancing the informativeness of the web product.

-The interactive menu page of the e-commerce website turns the image of the product packaging each time user hovers a particular category.
+The interactive menu page of the niche food e-commerce website turns the image of the product packaging each time user hovers a particular category.

 The shipping company’s website uses an interactive map page visualizing the destination countries in an engaging and informative way.